MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 published: true
 ---

-I've just completed a task to restart a service when [splunk] detects that is not running on a Windows server.
-When Splunk detects that the service is not running, it sends data to an Azure automation runbook I created via a JSON payload.
+I've just completed a task to restart a Windows service when [splunk] detects that is not running on a Windows server.
+Once the service is detected as not running, splunk sends an https POST with a JSON payload to an Azure Automation runbook webhook.

-As it's been a while since I have used Azure automation and runbooks, and after being inspired by recently watching this [channel 9 video] to complete the task using PowerShell (something I had done previously but not for ages) I've decided to write it up here.
+As it's been a while since I have used Azure automation and runbooks, and after being inspired by recently watching this [channel 9 video] to complete the task with PowerShell (something I had done previously but not for ages), I've decided to write it up here.

 If not already installed, install the AzureRM PowerShell module